 How To Detect A Gas Leak

-Along with being aware of the warning signs of a potential gas leak, it’s important to proactively inspect your gas lines and appliances regularly.
+It’s essential to proactively inspect your gas lines and appliances regularly and know the warning signs of a potential gas leak.
 Start by visually checking the pipes running from your gas meter into your home for any signs of corrosion, cracks, holes or loose connections.

 Make sure flexible gas line connectors where pipes meet appliances are not cracked, cut or worn.
 You should also conduct a leak test using carbon monoxide detectors, typically a soapy water mixture.